innodev-au/wmboost-data/README.md

 Internally, the abstraction is transparent and IData is used as expected by Integration Server.

+## Documentation

+Refer to the [Wiki section](https://github.com/innodev-au/wmboost-data/wiki) for documentation.

 ## Example
 The following example shows the implementation of a service that takes a number, _numberToAdd_ and adds it to each element of a list of numbers, _initialList_.
 The result is returned in the _newList_ pipeline variable.
 In the example, the two input parameters are mandatory but a more lenient implementation would be possible if this service was for a transformer.